botpress/botpress/docs/guide/docs/main/dialog.md

 ### Timeout Transition

 Another option that requires some coding is to add the property `timeoutNode` to your `*.flow.json` file and assign it to the name of the node that should handle the timeout.
-It can be any node; it doesn't need to be called a particular way.
+Again, it can be any node; it doesn't need to be called a particular way.

 > ⚠ **Important:** Once the Dialog Engine has processed the timeout, it will **delete** the session.